Welcome to CalConnect

 We invite you to learn more about CalConnect, and we hope you will become a participating member.
 If you have any questions, please use the contact form, or e-mail us directly at firstname.lastname@example.org.

-- CalConnect XXXI – Interoperability Test Event and CalConnect Conference, September 29 - October 3, 2014, Softly Software, Bedford, United Kingdom.
+- CalConnect XXXI – Interoperability Test Event and CalConnect Conference, September 29 - October 3, 2014, hosted by Youcanbook.me (formerly Softly Software), Bedford, United Kingdom.

-- CalConnect XXXII – Interoperabbility Test Event and CalConnect Conference, January 26-30, 2015,
+- CalConnect XXXII – Interoperability Test Event and CalConnect Conference, January 26-30, 2015,

 hosted by Kerio Technologies, San Jose, California.